 However, we are not going to use this property in the sequel.
-Instead let us focus on the properties mentioned in Theorem \ref{CRStrict}.
-In the language of \cite{Lab05} the theorem says precisely that $b_\rho$ is a \emph{strict cross ratio}.
+In the language of \cite{Lab05} the theorem says precisely that $b_\varrho$ is a \emph{strict cross ratio}.
 Concerning such cross ratios we have the following equivalence theorem of Labourie: \begin{theorem*}[Labourie]\ Let $b_1$ and $b_2$ be strict cross ratios.
 Then there exists constants $C,D>0$ such that